Succinct certificates for solutions to binary quadratic Diophantine equations: Bounding the Size of the Least Admissible Solution

-It remains to bound the size of admissible solutions to the equation \beql{eq336} y_1^2 - Dy_2^2 = g ~. \eeq The set of solutions to this equation has a simple form related to solutions of the Pell equation
+We next need an upper bound on the size of admissible solutions to the generalized Pell equation \beql{eq336} y_1^2 - Dy_2^2 = g ~. \eeq The set of solutions to this equation has a simple form, related to solutions of the Pell equation